PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Related Work

-Previous research work on video-based running pose analysis is limited, partly because in-the-wild running poses contain larger variations in appearance than other sports with more confined locomotion ranges, such as yoga~\cite{chen:2018:yoga} and golf~\cite{MotionPro:2018:MP}.
+\para{Pose Coaching Systems.} Previous research work on video-based running pose analysis is limited, partly because in-the-wild running poses contain larger variations in appearance than other sports with more confined locomotion ranges, such as yoga~\cite{chen:2018:yoga} and golf~\cite{MotionPro:2018:MP}.
 Running dynamics, such as ground contact time and vertical oscillation, require specific combinations of hardware to capture (e.g., \cite{Woundefinedniak:2021:MSC}).
 In the following, we review posture coaching systems in general sports.

 According to how the bespoke knowledge of a specific sport is introduced into the system, existing coaching tools span the spectrum from fully-manual to fully-automatic, as illustrated in~\autoref{fig:coachtools}.
 The other dimension is whether the poses are captured in 2D (videos) or in 3D (MoCap or Kinect).
 The fully-manual coaching tools require human coaches to either manually annotate on video playbacks to suggest improvements~\cite{CoachesEye:2011:CE,OnForm:2021:VAS}, or analyze data of running gaits captured by MoCap~\cite{Qualysis:2015:QLS}.
 MotionPro~\cite{MotionPro:2018:MP} supports manual selection of keypoints on each of the video frames such that some quantities, such as ball trajectory and 2D angles, can be obtained to facilitate analysis.
-Kinovea~\cite{Kinovea:2004:AMYV} and OnForm~\cite{OnForm:2021:VAS} further simplify the manual tracking by providing basic processing of videos (e.g., automatically track objects and estimate 2D human poses).
+Kinovea~\cite{Kinovea:2004:AMYV} and OnForm~\cite{OnForm:2021:VAS} further simplify the manual tracking by providing basic processing of videos (e.g., automatic objects tracking and 2D human pose estimation).

 On the automatic (right) side of the spectrum, a few video-based coaching tools assess the movements based on the reconstructed 2D poses from videos using embedded rules for a specific type of sports, such as skiing (AI Coach)~\cite{wang:2019:AICoach} and yoga~\cite{chen:2018:yoga}.
 Such systems would require extensive domain knowledge to design.
 To avoid bespoke knowledge, some systems compute suggestions based on the comparisons between novices' actions with experts' reference actions.
 For example, MotionMA~\cite{velloso:2013:ExpNovice} and ReactiveVideo~\cite{clarke:2020:ReactV} align the experts' poses captured by Kinect onto the novices' poses in videos to visualize the difference in postures.
 AIFit~\cite{fieraru:2021:AIFit} mines and highlights the most significantly different features from the comparisons of reconstructed 3D poses from videos.
 Even though AIFit is fully automatic, the dominant differences might not reflect informative feedback to the sport.